-Led by the European Forest Institute, this platform is a joint initiative developed in close collaboration with a wide range of research and practice organisations, co-designed with key stakeholders and supported by policy actors.
-It is intended as a dynamic knowledge base, continuously updated to reflect new insights and developments.
+Background: The Forest Knowledge Gateway is developed as part of the EU Horizon2020 project SUPERB and the HorizonEurope project TRANSFORMIT and is led by the European Forest Institute.
+This platform is a joint initiative developed in close collaboration with a wide range of research and practice organisations, co-designed with key stakeholders and supported by policy actors.

 SUPERB (Systemic solutions for upscaling of urgent ecosystem restoration for forest-related biodiversity and ecosystem services) is one of the biggest ever EU-funded forest-focused projects (2021-2025, 20Mio. € EU-funding) with the overall goal to create an enabling environment for large-scale forest restoration across Europe.
 By combining scientific research with practical knowledge and considering broad societal interests, SUPERB is driving large-scale forest restoration while addressing climate adaptation.
 The project features 12 practical demonstration sites in different European regions, tackling diverse environmental challenges and restoration needs.
 Collaborating with diverse stakeholders, SUPERB promotes best practices and innovative solutions to protect as well as sustainably manage forests, enhance biodiversity, and ensure the provision of ecosystem services for both, nature and people.